Lluisbo123/Copia-ur_rtde/doc/faq/faq.rst

 * **Can I pause the motion of the robot?**

-You cannot pause the motion of the move commands (eg. moveJ, moveL).
-However, when performing servo or speed movements you can pause the motion by stopping the servos with either servoStop() for a servo command and speedStop() for a speed command.
+You cannot pause the motion of the move, servo and speed commands.
+However you can stop them.
+For the servo or speed movements you can stop the motion by using either servoStop() for a servo command and speedStop() for a speed command.

+For the move commands you need to set the async flag to true, in order to be able to stop them, using either stopJ() or stopL(). see :ref:`Move Asynchronous Example <move-asynchronous-example>`.

 * **Can I set a custom reference frame for the robot, eg. wrt. a feature?**